obytes/FastQL/README.md

 $ make start
 ```

-__Note__: Running the test on the Container CLI `pytest` or when you use the command `make start` the container will be started and the tests will be run before the Uvicorn server is started.
+### Testing

+While i use `HTTPX` an HTTP client for Python 3, to test the API, most of the tests are using a live log thats why need before to run a server using `uvicorn` and migrate the database, then you will have the ability to run the tests.
+To have a clean environment, recommended to use Docker for that, when you start the containers try to open the application container and then run `pytest` to test the API.

 ### Environment variables